ankitbit/CSN_SML/README.md

 dataset (including more languages) and new data filters to improve the quality of the results.
  The target of the analysis is the mean edge length.

+### Defined Objectives
+* Process the datasets and create directory of files suitable for fitting non-linear regression models.
+* Understand and fit each model turn by turn and then advanced versions of each model
-Optionally, the participants work can present a publishable article instead of a traditional research report.
+* present a publishable article instead of a traditional research report.

 New dataset: see file readme.txt.